TjeerdFokkens/SHARP-ABox-Consistency/README.md

 4. the found formula is labelled as derived, making it impossible to be derived again

+# Notation
+The model uses a notation different from the standard description logic notation.
+Negation/complement, usually written ¬A is written in SHARP as -A Conjunction/intersection, usually written (A⊓B) is written in SHARP as (A&B) Universal restriction, usually written ∀𝑟.A is written in SHARP as /Ar.A Existential restriction, usually written ∃𝑟.A is written in SHARP as /Er.A

 # Files
 The Component1-5.py files contain the production rules of the ACT-R system.